dasch141/cq-exercise01/git_cheat_sheet.md

 makes a snapshot and transfers the changes to the local repository
 ## git push
 transfers the changes to the remote repository
+## git mv
+moves or renames a file in the git enviroment